altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 Their primal fear had been eased, but they were afraid because of their rational logic.<br/>
 Lighting torches in the dark would be very prominent, and get the attention of the Hispania fleet.<br/>
 However, this was in the forest, and not the road, so they were out of cannon range.<br/>
-But what if the fleet sail closer to the shore?
+But what if the fleet sail closer to the shore?<br/>
 And of course, the guards in Fort Bassetti would notice too.
-It was outside cannon range, but what if they charge out of the fort?
+It was outside cannon range, but what if they charge out of the fort?<br/>
 There were less than ten people in the forest, not even one platoon.<br/>
 —If the enemy attack, they were dead.<br/>
 He was too terrified to even speak.<br/>